 Military RV parks are just what you would think.
-They are generally open to military retirees or their dependents, an active duty service member or spouse, a national Guard or Reservist or minor dependent, or a disabled veteran.
-Surviving family members of service members killed in action who have access to other benefits like healthcare, and medical retirees and their families also qualify.
+They are generally open to military retirees or their dependents.
+Or, if you are an active duty service member or spouse.
+National Guard or Reservists are welcome, or their minor dependents.
+Disabled veterans, too.
+Surviving family members of service members killed in action also qualify.

 Some parks allow retired Defense Department civilian workers or guests of ID cardholders.
 The base commander sets the rules at each park.

 Some military RV parks allow civilians.
 If the park is physically located on the base, you will need a military ID or be escorted by someone who has one.